-I get asked all the time for mindfulness practices to use with kids, in families and tools for therapists to bring into the therapy room so I thought I’d start a blog – A place where parents, teachers and therapist can come to get simple tools.
+I get asked all the time for mindfulness & meditation practices that can use from the boardroom to the therapy room and at home, so I thought I’d start a blog – A place where a CEO, a parent, a teachers or a psychotherapist can come to get simple tools.

 For our first Mindful Tool, I’d like to introduce the “Mind Jar” or “Calm Down Jar.”